 Awareness Campaigns

-● Education: Conduct community education programs to raise awareness about the
+● Education: Conduct community education programs to raise awareness about the importance of water conservation.

 Community Projects

-Clean-Up Drives: Participate in or organize clean-up drives for local water bodies to
+● Clean-Up Drives: Participate in or organize clean-up drives for local water bodies to maintain their health and cleanliness.

-Water Conservation Projects: Engage in projects aimed at improving water
+● Water Conservation Projects: Engage in projects aimed at improving water infrastructure and management within the community.

 Agricultural Practices